5GHz, Cavity, (TE5RI01) + quantum amplifiers

 3) We tried to measure effective noise temperature with y-factor method, by connecting "hot" load @ 1.002 K to the JPA.
 Output power measured with the spectrum analyzer in this case was -115.06 dBm.
 Effective noise temperature calculated with y-factor method was 2.39 K, which is very high and seems to be wrong (should be order of 20 mK ?).
 To reach 20 mK one needs to increase the result of output power with the hot load by factor of ~3 which is 4.7 dB.
 This means that we are probably loosing 4.7 dB on the way from hot load to the input of JPA, which seems relatively high.
 Need to study this more.

-#21 Updated by Daniil Frolov 7 months ago
+#21 Updated by Daniil Frolov over 1 year ago

 Some results from low power cavity decay measurements.